 You know your vehicle best.
 It's important to get into the habit of doing an informal assessment of your car every time you start it up.
 Listen for any unusual sounds.
 Be observant while you're driving and note any behaviors -- such as shimming, vibrating or pulling -- that weren't evident the previous time you drove it.
 Much like the body work mentioned above, these behaviors and sounds aren't going to get better on their own.
 You need to address them right away to protect your car.

-At Minnetonka Collision, we deliver excellent service, parts and repairs in Plymouth, MN and the surrounding areas.
+At Minnetonka Collision, we deliver excellent auto service, parts and repairs in Plymouth, MN and the surrounding areas.
 We invite you to visit our state-of-the-art facility today!